 The Harper College Cheerleading Squad performs at all home and some away football and basketball games.
 The squad's enthusiasm, dedication and hard work help to encourage the team and promote school spirit.
-Both men and women are encouraged to participate and should watch for tryouts held in the spring and early fall.
+Both men and women are encouraged to participate and should watch for tryouts held in the spring and early fall, or contact the advisor via extension 2242.